-- Start talking about and implementing all your ideas – hold on to them until you have a better understanding of the internal politics and present them as a result of what you have learned.
-It is better to plan well rather than rushing things.
+- Start talking about and implementing all your ideas – hold on to them until you have a more profound understanding of internal politics, and present them as a result of what you have learned.
+It is better to plan well rather than rush things.

 - Don’t be too aggressive in what you want to promise.
 Make sure the expectations you set are achievable.